metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 Rename the file to `main.tex.tx` and you are ready.

-Naturally, there will be a lot of head banging and hair pulling before you manage to produce anything decent.
+Naturally, there will be a lot of head banging and hair pulling before you manage to produce results.

 # LaTeX TEMPLATES

 Creating a LaTeX template is very easy.
-You need to start with a LaTeX document and identify those sections which can be replaced by the template variables.
+You need to start with a usual LaTeX document and identify those sections which can be replaced by the template variables.
 You can also identify repeated sections and replace them with loops.
 It is exactly the same procedure as with creating HTML templates